emcgurty/echomarket_java/README.md

 The basic bones exist...

 I need to re-write Search functions because I changed the database.
 And I also want to add search option for free, donated, security deposit-required, etc.. offered items to lend.
-I need to build a Community menu.
+I need to build a Community menu. -- done
 I need to clean up presentation, sizing...
 I need to learn how to code in the event of user reload.
 I need to introduce an error page.
 I need to complete Hibernate attributes.
 I need to code for the event of a user deleted.
-I need to understand why <h:graphicImage often fails.
-I need to revisit early code to reflect what I have learned.
+I need to understand why <h:graphicImage often fails. -- done I need to revisit early code to reflect what I have learned.
 I need to implement address completion based on zip code.
 I need to test and understand various browsers.
 I know that IE does not find my Javascript.